 By OGJ editors

-Canada’s rig count increased by 14 to 228 this week, compared with 465 rigs working in the same period last year.
+Canada’s rotary rig count increased by 16 to 143, compared with 173 drilling in the same period last year.

 By OGJ editors